 Quality is a key differentiating feature; during processing, minerals and fibres are sometimes removed, and sugar or other artificial ingredients such as fillers and binders may be added.
 This may negate any positives of consuming the protein and as such, it is always key to check the ingredients on the label and ensure there are no chemical preservatives, or artificial sweeteners on the list.

 Personalised Meal Replacement Shakes Tailored to your Goals

 NGX is proud to have developed the world’s first ever genetically personalised meal shake that uses results from a DNA test to create a completely personalised, high quality, nutrient dense shake.

-When combined with resistance exercise, BodyFuel can also help promote lean body mass to maintain or build lean muscle and support fat loss in the most seamless and efficient way possible.
+When combined with resistance exercise, BodyFuel can also to both maintain or build lean muscle and support fat loss in the most seamless and efficient way possible.